 Send a file via the Redox FHIR API

-If you haven’t already, check out our summary and best practices for sending a file to your connection.
+If you haven’t already, review best practices for sending a file to your connection.

 This article contains instructions for how to send a generic file with the Redox FHIR® API specifically.
 If you want to send results-related documents, learn how to send results or vitals.